BuddyForms/BuddyForms/readme.txt

 * Removed the draft option from the Form Action element.
 * Improved the Form Action options to show the button by default and the options only disabled them.
 * Added a popup modal to the Add-ons page to direct the user to the TK Bundle offer.
+* Fixed the option After Form submission, it was not removing the draft button on specific permission use case.
+* Fixed the draft permission.
+* Fixed the Label on the Range element and to remove the validation tab from the Range Field.
+* Improved the compatibility with gutenberg and the Form Element option to show as a metabox when the Post is edited.

 = 2.5.13 - 28 Jan 2020 =